Also known as: Bone infection

-- Infection may spread to a bone from infected skin, muscles, or tendons next to the bone, as in osteomyelitis that occurs under a chronic skin ulcer (sore).
+- Bacteria or other germs may spread to a bone from infected skin, muscles, or tendons next to the bone.
+This may occur under a skin sore.

-- The patient's health
+- The person's health

 - The type of infection